CodingItWrong/outsidein.dev/docs/vue/2-project-setup.md

 ## Filling In the Readme
 Our final setup task before we begin developing features is "Fill In Readme".
 Drag it to "In Progress" in Trello.

-Writing down helpful information to help future developers (including yourself) work on the app is important.
+It's important to write down useful information to help future developers (including yourself) work on the app.
 Open `README.md` and see what Vue CLI created for us by default.
 It's a nice minimal readme that lists the NPM scripts available, without a lot of filler text.
 If these commands weren't in here, I would recommend that we add them: how to install, run, build, and test.

 Let's add a description of the project and link to production, filling in your Netlify domain: